rgeraldes24/zvmone/docs/efficient_gas_calculation_algorithm.md

-# Efficient gas calculation algorithm for EVM
+# Efficient gas calculation algorithm for ZVM

-This article describes how to efficiently calculate gas and check stack requirements for Ethereum Virtual Machine (EVM) instructions.
+This article describes how to efficiently calculate gas and check stack requirements for Zond Virtual Machine (ZVM) instructions.

 ## Instructions metadata